api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 to resolve the auctions and confirm/contradict fulfillments.

-The only cross-chain communication happens during fulfillment verification - all other operations are performed solely on OEV Network or the target chain of the dApp.
+The only cross-chain communication happens during fulfillment verification - all other operations are performed solely on OEV Network.
 This minimizes latency and improves the resiliency.

 ## Enforced conventions